Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 In a curious reversal, it is now the `win32` flavor of MinGW that is causing trouble due to [lack of proper threading support](https://github.com/scipy/scipy/pull/21956#pullrequestreview-2476680430).

-While conducting research for this post, I found that in October 2016, now inactive SciPy BDFL Pauli Virtanen had

 ## Reflections

 [^1]: footnote 1